 Setting up a blog is simple enough; install WordPress and start.
 Or is it?

 WordPress installed, I considered that this address is not just mine.
 My family is also interested in blogging, and a good installation should make space for them.
 Then, I am bilingual, working in two languages and occasionally more; a good site should make room for that, too.
-Finally, all this use of a site for multiple blogs and languages means the permalinks – the permanent URLs of pages and posts – has to be carefully done.
+Finally, all this use of a site for multiple blogs and languages means the permalinks – the permanent URLs of pages and posts – have to be thought through.

 So, returning to that easy installation of WordPress: